Eurex-Clearing-Messaging-Interfaces/Python-Code-Examples/README.md

 This example connects to the broker, sends a request message and waits for a response, which should be sent by the Eurex system.
 It stops after receiving the response message or after time out.

-# cpp_binding

-Examples in cpp_binding folder are using the C++ version Qpid Messaging API and its Python binding.
-The C++ version of the API supports both AMQP 1.0 and 0-10.
-To run the examples:
-- Install Qpid Proton C library (only needed for AMQP 1.0 support)
-- Install Qpid Messaging C++ API
-- Install Python binding for Qpid Messaging C++ API
-- Change the hostname / IP address, port number, paths to the certificates and queue names
-- Run the examples

 ## SSL (Linux)

 The underlying C++ libraries are using the NSS tools to handle SSL.
 The NSS database has to be prepared before running the client and configured using environment variables.